 "I believe that the military's involvement in the May 18 Democratization Movement is gravely wrong," Nam said during a parliamentary audit of the Army on Friday.
 "I'd like to offer a sincere apology to victims and bereaved families."

-On May 18, 1980, the military brutally cracked down on demonstrators, including students protesting against then President Chun Doo-hwan, who had taken power in a military coup a year earlier.
+On May 18, 1980, the military junta, led by then Gen. Chun Doo-hwan, brutally cracked down on demonstrators in the southwestern city of Gwangju protesting Chun who had taken power in a military coup the previous year.
 The incident left more than 200 people killed and 1,800 others wounded.

 Rep. Sul Hoon of the ruling Democratic Party called on the military to fully cooperate with an ongoing investigation into the case, and the Army chief pledged to do so.